akash-network/cosmos-omnibus/coreum/README.md

 ## Chain information

-The [Cosmos Chain Registry](https://github.com/cosmos/chain-registry) publishes [up to date chain info](https://raw.githubusercontent.com/cosmos/chain-registry/master/coreum/chain.json) for Coreum.
+The [Cosmos Chain Registry](https://github.com/cosmos/chain-registry) publishes [up to date chain info](https://raw.githubusercontent.com/cosmos/chain-registry/master/coreum/chain.json) for TX.

 This will be used automatically unless overridden with the `CHAIN_JSON` variable (use `0` to disable).